 For supervision this is usually a 4 weekly, weekly or fortnightly arrangement, dependent on your case load needs, management needs or training requirements.
 Your unique circumstances, experience and needs will be explored fully before we contract if we agree to work together.

 For our first one to one introductory meeting I allow up to 90 minutes.
 This will not count in your recorded supervision hours requirements as it is a meeting not clinical supervision of your work.
 In this time we can fully and comprehensively explore your experience, needs, worries, confidences, questions as well as your course requirements if you are studying.
 We will also fully discuss a supervision agreement.
 This means that at the end of our time together we will both know each other better and be able to make a fully informed decision if we wish to continue to work together.
 The nominal fee for this valuable time together is £25, payable at the time of booking.

 Group supervisees will contact their supervisor with overall clinical responsibility in emergencies.

 You can follow my page on Facebook here https://www.facebook.com/lisaharriscounsellor/

 If you feel you’d like to speak with me after reading this, you can contact me directly on 07866061165 or via the contact me button.
-We could then arrange to meet in person and see where we go from there.
+We could then arrange to meet and see where we go from there.
 Thank you for reading and considering me as your supervisor.
 I wish you well, wherever your enquiries lead you.

-**Small group supervision in Hull** (2/3 supervisees)
+**Small group supervision** (2/3 supervisees)

 Group supervision can be an enriching experience and a cost effective way of accessing further supervision.
-I offer groups for 2 or 3 people in my practice suite which means if you are qualified under some frameworks you can count the whole of this time in your supervision hours.
+I offer groups for 2 or 3 people in my practice suite which means if you are qualified, under some frameworks, you can count the whole of this time in your supervision hours.
 If you are a student the rules may be slightly different depending on your course.
 I strongly advise you always check the criteria of your framework and training whatever your level of experience.Some choose to come with a colleague or fellow student who may share a similar approach, case load, placement, level of experience and in some cases, trusted professional friendship.
 Alternatively some choose to work with someone who has different experience, training, case load or approach to them.It is not unusual to access a blend of group and one to one supervision.

 Fees per participant will vary according to the number of participants, over all clinical responsibility and time agreed so please contact me to discuss this.
-As a general example 3 participants could have a 3 hour group supervision session at a cost of £50 each rather than potentially £135 if 3 hours was accessed individually.
+As a general example 3 participants could have a 3 hour group supervision session at a cost of £50 each rather than potentially £150 if 3 hours was accessed individually.

 **Larger group supervision** (3 supervisees+)